chirix33/Matcha/README.md

 - **Multi-Step Profile Creation**: Guided form with 5 steps to capture user information
 - **Speech-to-Text Integration**: Voice input using Hugging Face Whisper AI for skills and achievements
 - **AI-Powered Skills Extraction**: OpenAI API extracts and normalizes skills from transcripts with automatic fallback
+- **Real Job Listings**: Integration with JSearch API to fetch real job postings from multiple job boards (LinkedIn, Indeed, etc.)
+- **Intelligent Job Matching**: AI-powered semantic matching with keyword fallback to find jobs that fit your profile
 - **Privacy-First Design**: Audio is processed and immediately discarded; PII is separated from matching data
 - **Responsive UI**: Modern, accessible interface built with Next.js, TypeScript, and Tailwind CSS